Frequently Asked Questions,

 - Low Season: All other months.

 Caribbean seasons for inclusive charters:

 - High Season: Christmas and New Year’s holiday period.
-Premium is added to the standard rate with a minimum charter period required.
+There is the minimum charter period required and a holiday surcharge.

-- Low Season: All other periods when the standard rate is charged based on the number of guests for the charter.
+- Low Season: All other times of the year, when the standard rate is charged based on the number of guests for the charter.